Links on Android Authority may earn us a commission. Learn more.

 How to mass-delete emails in Gmail

 Individually deleting emails is one thing, but if you have 100 or 1,000 to delete?
-Filtering out the ones you want gone, then selecting them all in one go, followed by hitting the Delete button, will take care of that for you.
+Filtering out the ones you want to go, selecting them all in one go, followed by hitting the Delete button, will take care of that for you.

 If you want any future emails based on that filter to be handled a certain way, you can make an automatic filter by selecting More—>Filter messages like these.